orbitmines/archive/projects/Ray Calculi & Physics.md

 Let's take a simple 1D example, have yet to figure it out properly with movement in fractal and integer dimensions, but the basis of the idea is there.

-You annihilate when interacting with an opposite polarity (thus attr):
+You annihilate when interacting with an opposite polarity (thus attracting):
 ![[Pasted image 20260805184141.png]]

-Or turn around when interacting with the same polarity:
+Or turn around when interacting with the same polarity (thus repelling):
 ![[Pasted image 20260805184218.png]]

+Then in this setu